PierreBeucher/novops/README.md

 TODO

-## Secret providers
+## Modules usage

-Quick reference and example of available secret providers.
-See advanced doc for details.
+Quick reference and example of available Modules.
+A Module allows you to load files and environment variables from a secret provider (or any external source).

 ### Hashicorp Vault

-Variables and files:
+[Key Value Version 2](https://www.vaultproject.io/docs/secrets/kv/kv-v2) with variables and files:

 ```yaml
 environment: